A women with their two child watching cartoons in the laptop

 2. Acknowledge Your Child’s Feelings

-When you acknowledge someone’s feelings and emotions, they feel accepted and secured.
-This is precisely what happens when you empathise with your children.
-When you build empathy for your children, they themselves learn to be more sensitive and accepting towards other peoples’ feelings and emotions.
-Moreover, just by acknowledging their feelings, you as parents, are teaching them that their feelings are real and valid.
+Acknowledging your child's feelings helps them feel accepted and secure.
+When you empathize with your children, they learn to be more sensitive and accepting towards others' emotions.
+By validating their feelings, you teach them that their emotions are real and important.

 4. Teach Them How To Say ‘No’ Firmly